Announcing The Sixth World KLEMS: Washington, DC, 2020 (pending)

 The volume also includes research on investments in intangible capital and human capital, the impact of information and communications technologies, and the development of global value chains and trade in value added.

-The Fourth World KLEMS Conference was held in Madrid, Spain, in 2016.
+The Fifth World KLEMS Conference was held at the Kennedy School of Government, Harvard University, in 2018.
 The conference included papers on the major regions included in the World KLEMS Initiative – Asia KLEMS, European Union (EU) KLEMS, Latin America (LA) KLEMS, and United States (US) KLEMS.
 The conference also included papers on investments in intangible and human capital, prices of information and communications technology equipment and services, and global value chains.

-A selection of papers from the Madrid conference was published as the Fall 2017 Special Issue of the International Productivity Monitor: http://www.csls.ca/ipm/ipm33.asp
+A selection of papers from the Fifth Conference was published as the Spring 2019 Special Issue of the International Productivity Monitor (http://www.csls.ca/ipm/ipm36.asp).
+The full program of the Fifth Conference is available on the World KLEMS website: https://scholar.harvard.edu/jorgenson/world-klems-2018.

-This website includes programs from the four previous World KLEMS conferences, as well as updated KLEMS-type data sets for countries participating in the World KLEMS Initiative: http://www.worldklems.net/data.htm
+This website includes programs from the five previous World KLEMS conferences, as well as updated KLEMS-type data sets for countries participating in the World KLEMS Initiative: http://www.worldklems.net/data.htm.

 Dale W. Jorgenson, Chairman